Electronic spreadsheets have revolutionized every single industry under the sun.

 From pitching story ideas to sending press releases for announcements about new products/services or upcoming events, digital PR is a numbers game.

 By using a spreadsheet, you can track all the relevant information about your outreach targets, making it easier to manage the outreach process.

 17. Data Analysis

 Data analysis is the process of examining data in order to draw conclusions.

 This can involve anything from sorting and filtering data to calculating the X bar or sums.

 Invoicing is a simple process that involves creating an invoice for the goods or services you provided to another person.

-You can design your invoice with spreadsheet software.
+You can design your invoice with spreadsheet software, and incorporating high-quality vectors can make your invoices more visually appealing and professional.
 With it, you can manage all the relevant information about your invoices, helping to make sure you’re getting paid on time.

 19. Business Valuation